herrevilkitten/holiday-in-ten-towns/Session_6.md

 	* Hook: In **Easthaven**, they captured a wizard and plan to burn him at the stake.
 The captain of the guard is looking for adventurers for a related task.
 	* The group went shopping at **Blackiron Blades**.
 * The group went on to **Easthaven**.
 	* The town has an inn called the **Wet Trout** and a place called the **White Lady**.
 People seem nice and positive.
-A lot of people have gathered around a post in the middle of town, to which a man was tied.
+	* A lot of people have gathered around a post in the middle of town, to which a man was tied.
-	* Midnight notices the man tied to the pyre is her old school "friend", Dezan.
+		* Midnight notices the man tied to the pyre is her old school friend, Dezan.
 She looked around for any of his associates.
+She investigated and learned that he is being punished for killing several residents of the town.
 		*
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMDMzMTM3LDg2ODcyNTM0MiwtMjAyOT
-Y0ODI4OSwxODE0MjQyMTU2LC0xMTY2ODY2MDQsLTUzNzUwMDE3
-NiwtMTI3NTQ0MzU4NCwtMTI1ODgxMzEwOSwtMTAyMzg2NzAzMC
-wxNzA4NjkyNzM3LC0xMzgwMDM0NjgxXX0=
+eyJoaXN0b3J5IjpbMzM1NDI2Mjg1LC0yMTAzMzEzNyw4Njg3Mj
+UzNDIsLTIwMjk2NDgyODksMTgxNDI0MjE1NiwtMTE2Njg2NjA0
+LC01Mzc1MDAxNzYsLTEyNzU0NDM1ODQsLTEyNTg4MTMxMDksLT
+EwMjM4NjcwMzAsMTcwODY5MjczNywtMTM4MDAzNDY4MV19
 -->